glennr/blog/content/posts/let-your-finance-team-track-aws-spend.md

 When you add IaC to your CI/CD pipeline, your cloud infrastructure stays in sync with your definitions.
 With a tool like Pulumi you also get a [web-based dashboard](https://app.pulumi.com/) a history of all updates applied to your cloud infrastructure.

-(While it sounds like I'm affiliated with Pulumi, I'm simply a happy user of their product!)
+(While it sounds like I'm affiliated with Pulumi, I'm not.
+I am however happy user of their product!)